NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/static-files.md

 ![image](static-files/_static/db2.PNG)

+> [!NOTE]
-Note: `UseDefaultFiles` and `UseDirectoryBrowser` will take the url http://<app>/StaticFiles without the trailing slash and cause a client side redirect to http://<app>/StaticFiles/ (adding the trailing slash).
+> `UseDefaultFiles` and `UseDirectoryBrowser` will take the url http://<app>/StaticFiles without the trailing slash and cause a client side redirect to http://<app>/StaticFiles/ (adding the trailing slash).
 Without the trailing slash relative URLs within the documents would be incorrect.

   ### FileExtensionContentTypeProvider